 Budget car rental in Iceland

-If you are travelling as a family or in a group, consider hiring a car rather than booking a tour.
+If you are travelling as a family or in a group, consider hiring a car and road tripping rather than booking a tour.

 Icelandic roads are well signposted, in excellent condition and self-driving allows you to explore at your leisure.
 Make sure you familiarise yourself the rules and regulations for driving in Iceland.

 However, car hire is very expensive in Iceland so shop around for the best deal.